Implementing an innovation strategy: The effects of strategic leadership compensation, governance, and composition

 First in order to understand effective implementation, implications of compensation risk and time horizon are considered.
 The use of different types of compensation (short-term: base, bonus; long-term: options, stock) yields different levels of risk.
 Aligning strategy and compensation risk assists in enabling effective implementation because some types of compensation serve to ameliorate risk and reduce overall risk.
 Governance concerns such as CEO duality and proportion of insiders to outsiders are also expected to be related to firm performance because of monitoring and oversight by the BOD.
 Finally, TMT composition is considered as having the potential to influence the enabling of strategy implementation.
 Team characteristics, aggregated from individual characteristics, play an important role in actually carrying out strategic decisions.
 In sum, this research sets out to begin filling the gap in the implementation literature by exploring how strategic leadership compensation package design, governance, and composition enable the implementation of a given strategy and help determine a firm's performance.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Wheatley, Kathleen Kier, "Implementing an innovation strategy: The effects of strategic leadership compensation, governance, and composition" (2001).
 Business Administration - Dissertations.
-Paper 41.
+41.